Joseph Hopkinson: Federal judicial service

 Hopkinson received a recess appointment from President John Quincy Adams on October 23, 1828, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Richard Peters.
 He was nominated to the same position by President Adams on December 11, 1828.
 He was confirmed by the United States Senate on February 23, 1829, and received his commission the same day.
 His service terminated on January 15, 1842, due to his death in Philadelphia.
 He was interred in the old Borden-Hopkinson Burial Ground (now Christ Church Episcopal Cemetery) in Bordentown.

 Notable case

 Hopkinson's 1833 opinion in Wheaton v.
 Peters established the foundations of modern American copyright law.

 Other service and activities

 Hopkinson was Chairman of the Pennsylvania constitutional convention in 1837.
 He was secretary of the board of trustees of the University of Pennsylvania in 1790 and 1791, and a trustee from 1806 to 1819, and from 1822 to 1842.
 His civic and cultural activities included service as President of the Pennsylvania Academy of the Fine Arts and as Vice-President of the American Philosophical Society (elected in 1815).

+First American edition of the Complete Works of Shakespeare

+Hopkinson edited the first American edition of the Complete Works of Shakespeare, published in Philadelphia in 1795.
+It is also the first edition of Shakespeare's complete works to be published outside of the British Isles.